Questions?

 Digital Gain

-The digital gain feature adjusts the amplification level of the signal from the camera sensor before it's converted to digital format.
+After the camera converts the signal from the sensor to digital format, the digital gain feature adjusts the signal's amplification level.
 Gain control is crucial for optimizing image brightness, especially in low-light conditions, without altering the exposure time.

 Note: This feature’s value limits are influenced by other features, such as pixel format, analog-to-digital converter, and auto gain.
 So you must recheck the values after adjusting related features.